Evolved neuromorphic radar-based altitude controller for an autonomous open-source blimp

-To determine the unknown parameters $a_i$, we collected a dataset by tele-operating the blimp and measuring its altitude over time.
-After subtracting the mean, we infer the model parameters by minimizing the normalized root mean squared altitude error (NRMSAE):

-which can be interpreted as a measure of how well the expected response $h_k$ matches the observed data $\hat{h}_k$.
+To determine the unknown parameters $a_i$, we collect a data-set by tele-operating the blimp and measuring its altitude over time.
+After subtracting the mean, we infer the model parameters by minimizing the normalized root mean squared altitude error (NRMSAE), which can be interpreted as a measure of how well the expected response $h_k$ matches the observed data $\hat{h}_k$.